Did you know? A tomb in the Montparnasse cemetery is covered with metro tickets.

 It's not just the Père-Lachaise cemetery that's packed with unusual tombs in Paris - the Montparnasse cemetery, in the 14th arrondissement, also has its share of curiosities!
 Here are three original graves not to be missed during your visit.

-In Paris, the majority of visitors head for the famous Père-Lachaise cemetery for an original visit, following in the footsteps of famous French and international personalities.
-But it's not the only place to find illustrious writers, politicians, scientists or singers, and pay their respects at their graves.
-In the 14th arrondissement of Paris, close to the train station, lies the 19-hectare Montparnasse cemetery, the final resting place of Jean-Paul Sartre, Simone de Beauvoir, Ionesco, Maupassant, Citroën and Marguerite Duras.
+In the capital, most visitors head to the famous Père-Lachaise Cemeteryfor an original tour, following in the footsteps of famous French and international personalities.
+But this is not the only place where you can find illustrious writers, politicians, scholars, and singers to pay your respects at theirgraves.
+In the 14th arrondissement of Paris, close to the train station, lies the Montparnasse Cemetery, covering nearly 19 hectares, the final resting place of Jean-Paul Sartre, Simone de Beauvoir, Ionesco, Maupassant, Citroën, and Marguerite Duras.

-Opened in 1824, the "southern" cemetery is the second largest necropolis in Paris.
-Named after the young students who came here to declaim their verses, Mont Parnasse was once a dumping ground for the nearby quarries.
-The site was built on the site of farms, which is why the tower of a flour mill, listed as a historic monument, is still there today, the only vestige of the past.
+Opened in 1824, the "southern" cemetery is the second largestnecropolisin Paris.
+Named by the young students who came here to recite poetry, Mont Parnassewas once a dumping ground for nearby quarries.
+The site was built on the site of farms, which is why a flour mill tower, classified as a historical monument, still stands today as the only vestige of the past.

 L’Histoire du cimetière du Père Lachaise à ParisL’Histoire du cimetière du Père Lachaise à ParisL’Histoire du cimetière du Père Lachaise à ParisL’Histoire du cimetière du Père Lachaise à Paris Did you know?
 3 unusual anecdotes about Père Lachaise cemetery